 Halloween can be a really fun time of year.
 Adults, and children, can enjoy dressing up as spooky ghosts, silly monsters, or a favorite movie character.
 But of course, don’t forget that Halloween is a time of year when there are lots of treats and sweets almost anywhere you go which are very tempting.
 If you are worried about how to keep your oral hygiene habits up during this sweet time of the year, the team at Dental Partners of Boston has you covered.

-Everyone deserves some candy here and there and during Halloween, and you’re going to want to enjoy some of those sweets as well.
+Everyone deserves some candy here and there.
+During Halloween, you’re going to want to enjoy some of those sweets as well.
 But, to mitigate some of that damage that can be caused by lots of candy, we have some helpful suggestions:

 Brushing properly is important to prevent tooth decay.
 After you, eat some candy, make sure to brush and floss.
-Use good brushing and flossing habits such as to use short, gentle strokes and to hold the brush at a 45 degree angle towards the gum line.
+Use good brushing and flossing habits such as using short, gentle strokes and holding the brush at a 45-degree angle towards the gum line.

 3: Another idea is to swap candy for a healthier snack

 If you feel the urge to have more candy, when you know you have already had enough, look at an alternative snack like a piece of fruit that is still sweet, but also has the vitamins and nutrients that can help you stay healthy.
 This is also important as the cold season is here.

 After the sugar rush of Halloween, it doesn’t hurt to stop by our dental office in Boston for a check-up.
 Schedule a teeth cleaning or exam with Dental Partners of Boston at a time that works best for you.
 Also, ask our dentists questions about oral hygiene habits during your visit, we are happy to help.

 February 14, 2023